ev-yang/Eventeny-Community-Page/README.md

 ## Individual post view
 * Click on a post's title to see its content and comments.
+* When a post is clicked, its view counter is incremented by 1.
 * Click `Flag this post` to flag a post.
 If successful, a success message will appear for 2 seconds.
 * Type into the username and comment fields and click `Post comment` to post